Sudanese hold little hope for ceasefire as fighting enters sixth day

 Explosions and gunfire resounded in Sudan's capital Thursday as fighting between the forces of two rival generals showed no signs of abating ahead of festivities marking the end of Ramadan.

-Nearly 300 people have been killed since the fighting erupted Saturday between forces loyal to Sudan's army chief Abdel Fattah al Burhan and his deputy, Mohamed Hamdan Dagalo, who commands the paramilitary Rapid Support Forces (RSF).
+Nearly 300 people have been killed since the fighting erupted Saturday between forces loyal to Sudan's army chief Al Burhan and his deputy, Mohamed Hamdan Dagalo, who commands the RSF.

 Some of the fiercest battles have taken place in the capital Khartoum, a city home to five million people, most of whom have been cloistered in their homes without electricity, food and water.